glennbacon/eportfolio/index.md

 <img src="https://bn1305files.storage.live.com/y4mMAdwWWkHYkURyYHEsrICnBlwiyUFMXws1XRokXwjpxigsEDj2O2rRfjrfAsecMhhNRbAkkuLNjVuPobDKf7IYbqerU0Y1AdMVn0gmtR5Kpu57o-Sdp5cdcK4-v90p9AV53Bd9EiZPqBl8kb3YIWn5RPAPt7hrOfv5Oy2n2hGm9jtUasLdVRZ13Eho3ip3urg?width=466&height=416&cropmode=none" width="466" height="416" />

 ### Reflection
 The challenges faced in Enhancement Two was to understand what data structures and methods/algorithms needed to be used to successfully use MySQL database instead of MongoDB.
-Research from pandas website and specifically starting from the webpage about [Pandas DataFrame](https://pandas.pydata.org/pandas-docs/stable/reference/frame.html) was helpful.
+Research from pandas website and specifically starting from the webpage about <a href="https://pandas.pydata.org/pandas-docs/stable/reference/frame.html">Pandas DataFrame</a> was helpful.
 Know what data types and structures are returned from MySQL database and pandas.DataFrame can also be discovered by using Python type() method and print() to view the data as seen below.

 <img src="https://bn1305files.storage.live.com/y4mMtCVlPNhebryWoIaxVYd9894a-WYAxUGWLvosu-Y-O7n4taUGVOUewvxZ3dds5wlrkH-Qfo5BdoSVW6tT5eSWKh2izMCdJXJccFzgHYpRhKomzc2QDRa6q32PVtead_0Ia7miBW5MIcZDi-UNd1fO1QboWc0yWAG3_rSkIrKeqSHipum2UlcawuxSkV_-rOK?width=624&height=163&cropmode=none" width="624" height="163" />